Skip to main content

 Three UDL principles and associated brain networks

 The Guidelines are also organized horizontally.
-The “access” row includes the guidelines that suggest ways to increase access to the learning goal by recruiting interest and by offering options for perception and physical action.
+The access row includes the guidelines that suggest ways to increase access to the learning goal by designing options for: welcoming interests and identities, perception, and interaction.

-The “build” row includes the guidelines that suggest ways to develop effort and persistence, language and symbols, and expression and communication.
+The support row includes the guidelines that suggest ways to support the learning process by designing options for: effort and persistence, language and symbols, and expression and communication.

-The UDL Guidelines are not meant to be a “prescription” but a set of suggestions that can be applied to reduce barriers and maximize learning opportunities for all learners.
-They can be mixed and matched according to specific learning goals and can be applied to particular content areas and contexts.
+The UDL Guidelines consist of 9 guidelines and 36 associated considerations.
+The Guidelines were developed to support educators across contexts — early childhood, primary, secondary, postsecondary, higher education, afterschool, workforce, etc. — to apply the UDL framework to practice.
+The Guidelines are not meant to be a “prescription” or a “checklist,” but a tool that offers a set of suggestions that can be applied to reduce barriers, sustain and honor learners’ multiple identities, and maximize learning opportunities for every learner.
+The Guidelines can be mixed and matched according to specific learning goals and can be applied to particular content areas and contexts.